Rock-O-Rama Records

-Rock-O-Rama Records was a Cologne-based German independent record label that operated between 1980 and 1994, established and run by Herbert Egoldt.
+Rock-O-Rama Records is a Cologne-based German independent record label that operated between 1980 and 1994, established and run by Herbert Egoldt.
 Though initially dedicated to releasing and distributing left-wing or apolitical German and international punk and hardcore, Rock-O-Rama became a leading label for white power rock and Rock Against Communism from the middle of the 1980s.
 Following a 1993 police raid, Egoldt closed the label in 1994 under the threat of legal action from German authorities.

 History

 Herbert Egoldt began his career in music distribution in the 1970s, selling bootlegged American rockabilly recordings via a mail order service called Big-H. In 1978, Egoldt opened a record store in Cologne to serve the burgeoning punk scene under the name Rock-O-Rama.
 Two years later, Rock-O-Rama moved into music production and publishing when members of Frankfurt punk band Vomit Visions persuaded Egoldt to issue their first single, "Punks Are the Old Farts of Today" (1980).
 Thus born, Rock-O-Rama Records continued to publish releases from mostly apolitical or left-wing German punk bands through the early 1980s.
 In 1983, Egoldt negotiated an agreement with Propaganda Records to also issue releases from their roster of Finnish hardcore bands, and in the same year, Rock-O-Rama signed British punks The Skeptix, the label's first overseas band.

 In 1983, Egoldt arranged a deal to distribute English white power rock band Skrewdriver's seven-inch singles on English far-right label White Noise Records.
 The next year, Rock-O-Rama released Skrewdriver's second album, Hail the New Dawn (1984), as White Noise Records lacked the finances to press a full-length album.
 Rock-O-Rama also offered the band more extensive distribution than their previous label, which John M. Cotter suggests was instrumental in facilitating their ongoing success, and Timothy S. Brown has argued that Skrewdriver's relationship with Rock-O-Rama catalysed the growth of a neo-Nazi skinhead scene in Germany.

 The release of Hail the New Dawn signalled the label's marked shift towards the neo-Fascist music market through the latter half of the 1980s.
 Egoldt did not himself hold far-right political views, but rather saw the nascent neo-Nazi skinhead movement as a potentially profitable business opportunity.
 Despite this, Rock-O-Rama became "one of the major labels of Rock Against Communism – without equal in the history of far right rock", in Ana Raposo and Russ Bestley's assessment, and by 1993, the label had become "the world's leading producer and distributor of right-wing and neo-Nazi rock music".